stat660-f18/course-questions-wiki/week-04/README.md

 - Question (mphan12-stat660): What happens when the library option is omitted from PROC FORMAT?
 - Answer (mphan12-stat660): If you omit the library option, then formats and informats are stored in the Work Formats catalog.
 - Question (anguyen152-stat660): Do we always have to declare the library name when using the "PROC FORMAT" statement ?
+- Answer(jduan-stat660): No, only when we want to store it permanently in a "format catalog".
 - Question (llopez37-stat660) Would this be the same if the format was within a data step in terms of amount of semi colons used?
 - Answer (llopez37-stat660) Yes, it holds true whether its just a format statement or within a data or proc step.
 * Question (yli110-stat660): How does VALUE range specifies character values?